Doctrine in the Shadow of the Sword: The Historical Distortion of Islam’s Core Values

 Exporting Hatred

-“Be dissociated from the infidels, hate them for their religion, leave them, never rely on them for support, do not admire them, and always oppose them in every way according to Islamic Law.
-Whoever helps unbelievers against Muslims, regardless of the support he provides them, is an unbeliever himself.
-Never greet the Christian or Jew first.
+“Be dissociated from the infidels and hate them for their religion… Never greet the Christian or Jew first.
 Never congratulate the infidel on his holiday.
 Never befriend an infidel unless it is to convert him.
-Never imitate the infidel.
-Never work for an infidel.
-Do not wear a graduation gown because this imitates the infidel.”
+Never imitate the infidel—do not even wear a graduation gown, as this mimics their ways.”

 Part II